sl2665/stoat/README.md

 * dREG (https://github.com/Danko-Lab/dREG)
 * bedGraphToBigWig (http://hgdownload.soe.ucsc.edu/admin/exe/)

-These softwares should be accessibile from your PATH
+These softwares should be accessibile in your PATH

 ### Install stoat
 * Download to your installation directory